LAUGHTER AND LOVE DAYCARE

-Sickness policy as outlined by the state of Oregon:
+Sickness policy as outlined by the state of Oregon and this daycare:

 COVID-19: Suspected?
 Test.
 If positive, remain home from daycare for 5 days.
 Test again.
 If negative, you may return.
 If positive, 5-days starts again.